 Work those chompers: Keep teeth clean and canine brains occupied by investing in chew toys that work those jaws and scrape tarter in the process.
 Knotted hemp ropes get the job done and offer hours of tug-of-war fun.
 Dog chews made from deer antlers, which are shed naturally each spring, serve as a great option for strong chewers and can be found online or at indie pet food stores.
 I'm not a fan of real bones because they can splinter or crack a dog’s teeth.
 Also, I subscribe to the MNN path to greener living by reducing the amount of red meat and meat products consumed in my home.

 Add high-quality treats: Dried sweet potato dog chews, cut up apples and chopped carrots clean teeth while fortifying to your dog’s diet.
 Remember, there may be a bit of trial and error involved, but most pooches will happily consume these goodies.
-When in doubt about a fruit or vegetable, check the ASPCA.com for a list of foods that are hazardous to dogs (such as avocados).
+When in doubt about a fruit or vegetable, consult ASPCA.com, which offers a list of foods that are hazardous to dogs (such as avocados).

 See a pro: Even with regular brushing, tartar buildup will require a professional cleaning by your dog’s veterinarian.
 This will require the dog to be anesthetized, (Do you want to scrape tartar off a Great Dane’s chompers without drugs?) and the procedure typically isn’t cheap.
 Fortunately, February is Pet Dental Health Month, and your vet may be running a special on all or part of the service.